django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ### Sample attack code

 - Sample JS: ```< script >alert(1);</ script>```
-- Feel free to Google for [xss cheat sheet] for more.
+- Feel free to Google [xss cheat sheet] for more.
 - Type '`s`' for more suggestions on attack code.

 Note: